MomsFriendlyRobotCompany/pycreate2/README.rst

 gives you full control of Roomba, with the exception of the following safety-related
 conditions:

-- Detection of a cliff while moving forward (or moving backward with a small turning radius, less than one robot radius).
+- Detection of a cliff while moving forward (or moving backward with a small turning radius, less than one robot radius)
-- Detection of a wheel drop (on any wheel).
+- Detection of a wheel drop (on any wheel)
-- Charger plugged in and powered.
+- Charger plugged in and powered

 Should one of the above safety-related conditions occur while the OI is in Safe mode, Roomba stops all motors and reverts to the Passive mode.